 Mark is a practical and robust family lawyer who has a no-nonsense and hands-on approach.
 He is sensible and down-to-Earth with a level head and an eye for detail.
 He has successfully acted for clients in respect of divorce and financial remedy proceedings and he helps to resolve children disputes in both litigated and non-litigated settings.
 He has also acted for separating parties who have entered into civil partnerships and represented unmarried, cohabiting couples, usually in respect of disputes concerning jointly held property.
 Mark has also represented those in contested court proceedings for non-molestation and occupation orders where occupation of the family home has been disputed.

 Mark’s experience includes cases involving substantial income and capital, predominantly in this jurisdiction.
-However, he has also acted for clients in international settings – to include the United States, Canada, Europe, Cyprus, Australia, Spain and Middle East amongst others.
+However, he has also acted for clients in international settings – to include the United States, Canada, Europe, Cyprus, Australia and Spain amongst others.
 He has acted for clients in cases which involve complex financial, business and trust structures and he has drafted pre-nuptial, post-nuptial, cohabitation and separation agreements.

 He has frequently advised clients who have not been able to reach agreement about a wide range of children issues to include their care and living arrangements, schooling and change of name disputes.
 In children cases, he has also advised clients in respect of internal and external relocation matters.